jupl/btc-angular/README.md

 ## Setup
 1. Install node.js.
+2. If using Windows and leveraging Bower, install git.
-2. If doing development, install Jake.
+3. If doing development, install Jake.
 4. Open a terminal window and navigate to the project directory.
 5. Execute the command `npm install` to install all package dependencies.